DigitalHarborFoundation/FlexEval/README.md

 ## Overview

-The OpenAI Evals package is used to test the outputs of LLMs.
-Evals is intended to be used to evaluate the behavior of LLMs or LLM systems.
+FlexEval is designed to extend the capabilities of OpenAI Evals by offering a flexible and user-friendly platform for evaluating both pre-production and live chatbot systems.
+It allows developers to create custom, automated evaluations tailored to their specific needs, making it easier to ensure that educational chatbots meet desired performance and safety standards.

 A typical evaluation consists of:

 - text input, which usually consists of a system prompt and a "user" prompt
 - an "ideal" output